Review of the Proper Purpose of DUI Sobriety Checkpoints

 Drivers need not answer questions beyond basic identifying information and to produce license and registration.

 Drivers need not, for instance, explain where they are headed, where they've just been, or whether they have had anything to eat or drink.
+Vehicle Code 23152(c) defines the crimes of driving while addicted to drugs.

 Best Defenses to Sobriety Checkpoint DUI Charges